CDCgov/MicrobeTrace-Archive/CONTRIBUTING.md

 [React](https://facebook.github.io/react/).
 I may start moving toward using [Backbone](http://backbonejs.org/) or [Vuejs](https://vuejs.org/), time-permitting.
-3. The UI - One of the requirements was to show multiple views of the data on the same monitor at the same time, such that a user can interact with one view and see the effects on a different view.
+2. The UI - One of the requirements was to show multiple views of the data on the same monitor at the same time, such that a user can interact with one view and see the effects on a different view.
 Rather than use a [clever solution](http://costas-basdekis.github.io/Panes.js/), Eric just spun the different views off into separate windows.
 There are a bunch of things wrong with this, but foremost is that we then need to use IPC, which sucks.
-It also makes this issue intimately tied in with items 1 and 2, above.
-If you're ambitious, tackle all three at once, and you'll have a much, much better codebase (and ultimately, product).
+It also makes this issue intimately tied in with items 1, above.
+If you're ambitious, tackle both at once, and you'll have a much, much better codebase (and ultimately, product).

-### What's screwed up and (probably) not fixable

-1. The Dependencies - In spite of the incredibly deep stack of dependencies that comes with electron-boilerplate, the app itself only requires a dozen or so javascript libraries.
-As in most Node-based projects, these are stored in the `node_modules/` directory.
-However, jQuery, bootstrap, and plotly are special snowflakes that require special handling.
-Plotly is stored in the repo (I know...) and invoked with script tags. jQuery is `require`d in places where it should be `import`ed.
-This is because bootstrap can't handle being loaded in a node environment like a grown-up.

 ### Other stuff